ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 since the behavior of a log can be verified to be correct.

-This document tries to solve the problem with logs presenting a "split view" of their operations.
-It describes three gossiping mechanisms for Certificate Transparency: SCT Feedback, STH Pollination and Trusted Auditor Relationship.
+This document tries to solve the problem with logs presenting a "split view" of their operations or failing to incorporate a submission within MMD.
+It describes three gossiping mechanisms for Certificate
+Transparency: SCT Feedback, STH Pollination and Trusted Auditor Relationship.

 --- middle